 In this post, we’ll look at how to use Snagit to take screenshots on your Mac as well as how to add annotations and share them with the world, all in just a few clicks!
 We’ll also show you the most efficient way to store and organize your screen captures.

 And, if you’re looking to do all of this on a Windows computer, click here!

-How to take a screenshot on a Mac
+Taking a Screenshot on a Mac with Snagit

 Step 1: Select what type of image you want to capture